UNDERSTANDING CODESMITH & CIRR OUTCOMES DATA FOR 2021 Codesmith aims to create a space where people...

 How many cohorts are included in each CIRR report?

-CIRR results are reported by campus - we currently have results for our West Coast, Central, East Coast and Part-Time Remote campuses.
-For the full-time campuses (West Coast, Central and East Coast), CIRR reports will include 3 to 4 cohorts (with cohorts starting every seven weeks, there are 3 or 4 cohorts graduating within a 6 month period).
-For the Part-Time program, CIRR reports will include 1 to 2 cohorts (with cohorts starting every 12 weeks, there are 1 to 2 cohorts graduating within a 6 month period).
+Prior to H1-2022, CIRR results were reported by campus - (West Coast, Central, East Coast and Part-Time Remote).
+For the full-time campuses (West Coast, Central and East Coast), CIRR reports included 3 to 4 cohorts (with cohorts starting every seven weeks, there are 3 or 4 cohorts graduating within a 6 month period).
+For the Part-Time program, CIRR reports included 1 to 2 cohorts (with cohorts starting every 12 weeks, there are 1 to 2 cohorts graduating within a 6 month period).
 The total number of students included in each report depends on how many students were in each cohort during that reporting period.
-Cohorts are typically around 34-36 students, so the full-time reports will usually range from approximately 102 - 144 students, while part-time reports will usually range from approximately 34 - 72 students.
+Cohorts are typically around 30-36 students, so the full-time reports will usually range from approximately 102 - 144 students, while part-time reports will usually range from approximately 34 - 72 students.
 Note that in earlier reports (2021 and below) some cohort sizes were smaller, ranging from 13 to 37 students.

 Why do older reports have different program names?